 But according to the Charlotte Observer, it is the North Carolina’s cargo that truly has explorers’ imagination piqued.
 The ship carried a number of affluent passengers, none of whom had time to pack their belongings before evacuating the doomed vessel.
 Among them was a businessman who was said to have a bag holding 20,000 gold coins, which still have not been retrieved.

 “You can imagine what they would be worth now,” said Keith Webb of Blue Water Ventures, whose firm is partnering with Endurance Exploration Group to launch an expedition into the depths where the North Carolina sank.
 “Some of these coins are extremely rare and would help fill in gaps when it comes to the history of American coins.
 We know of 10 gold pieces that were recovered at the site years ago, and they sold for $70,000 each.”

 The two companies have already recovered five hundred gold and silver coins from another Carolinas wreck, the Pulaski, with Webb stating that some of the U.S. gold coins were among the rarest ever found on a shipwreck.
 Various divers have made off with small amounts of plunder from the North Carolina wreck over the years.
 A notable discovery happened in 1996, when 18 U.S. gold Quarter Eagles, half-dollar denomination coins and two ornate gold pocket watches were recovered from the ship.

 Blue Water Ventures and Endurance Exploration Group are hoping for a bigger prize when they begin combing through the area over the next few weeks.
-Webb added that the bulk of the discoveries will likely happen during the traditional diving season in May or June.bart melek, china, silver, us dollar
+Webb added that the bulk of the discoveries will likely happen during the traditional diving season in May or June.bart melek, china, Featured, silver, us dollar